-- Address communication with child, partner, and others in the parent's support system about the illness or injury and its treatment. - Help parent communicate with the medical team. - Help parent help child with emotional regulation and with specific traumatic stress reactions. - Help anticipate adherence concerns with medical and psychosocial treatment. - Provide education about developmental stages and other factors that impact the child's (and siblings) psychosocial outcomes. - Address caregiver's perceptions of their own behaviors and coping strategies, their beliefs and appraisals of their child's illness, injury, treatment, and prognosis, and the consequences of their behaviors, beliefs and perceptions for themselves and their family. - Teach intervention skills to coincide with child interventions (ensure caregivers can support child in-home with possible emotional and behavioral concerns specific to medical traumatic stress)
+- Address communication with child, partner, and others in the parent's support system about the illness or injury and its treatment. - Help parent help child with emotional regulation and with specific traumatic stress reactions. - Help anticipate adherence concerns with medical and psychosocial treatment. - Provide education about developmental stages and other factors that impact the child's (and siblings) psychosocial outcomes. - Address caregiver's perceptions of their own behaviors and coping strategies, their beliefs and appraisals of their child's illness, injury, treatment, and prognosis, and the consequences of their behaviors, beliefs and perceptions for themselves and their family. - Teach intervention skills to coincide with child interventions (ensure caregivers can support child in-home with possible emotional and behavioral concerns specific to medical traumatic stress)

 RISK LEVEL (PPPHM) Who are these families?
 Intervention needs Professional(s) involved CLINICAL Severe, escalating, and persistent distress is ongoing in children and families.
-Intensify psychosocial services Address impact on medical treatment Provide traumaspecific interventions Mental health professionals: Psychology, Psychiatry, Clinical Social Work, Professional Counselors TARGETED Children and families may have acute or elevated distress and other risk factors may be present in the individual(s) and family as a whole.
+Intensify psychosocial services Address impact on medical treatment Provide trauma-specific interventions Psychology, Psychiatry, Clinical Social Work, Professional Counselors TARGETED Children and families may have acute or elevated distress and other risk factors may be present in the individual(s) and family as a whole.
 Monitor child/family distress and risk factors Provide interventions specific to symptoms and adherence needs Physicians, Nursing, Psychology, Social Work, Professional Counselors UNIVERSAL Children and families are distressed, but resilient.
-Trauma-informed care Provide psycho- education and family- centered support Screen for indicators of higher risk Regular healthcare team: Physicians, Nursing, Child Life, Social Work, Care Coordinators
+Trauma-informed care Provide psycho-education and family-centered support Screen for indicators of higher risk Physicians, Nursing, Child Life, Social Work, Care Coordinators